 "Updating the data involved helping the team with reviewing each strike in the database, increasing the number of sources on which we are drawing data, and providing an explicit reason in each case for the data source that we identify as the most credible," he said.

-The UMass Drone project has since become the Center for the Study of Targeted Killing, of which Carlos is one of the co-founders.
+The UMass Drone project has since evolved into the Center for the Study of Targeted Killing, and Carlos is credited as one of its co-founders.

 The UMass Drone project gave me a research focus and an idea of what I'd like to do going forward.
 It had a big impact on my studies.